Lxxyx/proposal-number-is-safe-numeric/README.md

 ## FAQ

-**Q: Why not support international number formats?**
-A: This API focuses on the programmatic use case of decimal string validation.
-For international number formats, use `Intl.NumberFormat`.

-**Q: Why not support scientific notation and other number formats (like hex)?**
+**Q: Why enforce strict number format rules and not support other formats(scientific notation, International number formats, etc.)?**

-A: By only validating decimal strings, we ensure consistent data handling across different systems and reduce format-related bugs.
-Different number formats (scientific notation, hex) can lead to ambiguous interpretations and increase complexity in data processing.
+A: By only validating decimal strings, we:

+1. Focus on the fundamental programming format used in JavaScript programming
+2. Ensure consistent parsing across different systems (e.g. `1e5` is `100000` in JavaScript but may be treated as string in others)
+3. Reduce complexity in data processing and validation

-**Q: How does this relate to the proposal-decimal?**
+**Q: How does this relate to proposal-decimal?**

-A: The two proposals have different goals.
+A: These two proposals have different goals:

-proposal-decimal introduces a new numeric type for high-precision arithmetic, while this proposal focuses on validating string-to-Number (float64) conversions.
+- proposal-decimal creates a new type of number for precise calculations
+- this proposal (Number.isSafeNumeric) just checks if a string can be safely converted to a regular JavaScript number (float64)